VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 b) Developers need to apply a bug fix, feature, or security fix for the same package on multiple operating systems.

-c) Operators how want alternate Operating System other than CentOS in both the host OS and container guest OS.
+c) Operators that want alternate Operating System other than CentOS in both the host OS and container guest OS.